 The Standard comprises 14 questions that hold us accountable to our commitment to protecting people and the planet, without compromise.
 The Standard not only shows what’s possible, but what should be expected from every HOCl supplier.

-1. What percentage purity HOCl is your solution or product?
+1. What percentage purity is your hypochlorous acid?

-Why it’s important: The benchmark of purity is that >95% of the free available chlorine present must specifically be as HOCl and that it should maintain this >95% in a pH range of 2.6 to 10.1.
-The accurate measurement of the HOCl content (234–294nm) should be undertaken using a UV spectrometer.
+Why it’s important: The benchmark of purity is that >95% of the free available chlorine present must specifically be as HOCl and that it should maintain this >95% in a pH range of 2.6 to 7.6.
+The accurate measurement of the HOCl content should be undertaken using a UV spectrophotometer, where the spectral peak (λmax) for the HOCl species is ~235 nm (compared to ~ 290 nm for the OCl species, which is the common impurity).
 Any product purporting to be HOCl or pure HOCl that does not meet these criteria falls short of being able to substantiate claims of being HOCl.

-2. Is the solution made via an electrolytic or chemical synthesis process?
+2. Is the SPT95™ Hypochlorous Acid made via an electrolytic or chemical synthesis process?

-Why it’s important: Electro-chemically activated (ECA) manufactured HOCl often faces challenges such as instability, inconsistent concentration and improper pH balance, leading to unreliable claims and high corrosion profiles.
-Some products therefore contain stabilisers like sodium chloride, acetic acid, adipic acid, sulphamic acid along with chlorine itself.
+Why it’s important: HOCl that is manufactured using an “electro-chemically activated” (electrolytic or electrolysis) process often faces challenges such as instability, inconsistent concentration and improper pH balance; which can lead to unreliable claims and high corrosion profiles.
+Most of these electrolytically produced products contain stabiliser compounds to increase shelf-life.

-Supra Perfecta has the world’s only proprietary chemical synthesis process capable of producing high-purity, stable HOCl (liquid and gel) in commercially viable volumes without the addition of any stabilisers.
+Supra Perfecta has the world’s only proprietary chemical synthesis process capable of producing high-purity, stable HOCl in commercially viable volumes without the addition of any stabilisers.

 3. Can the product prove ‘full virucidal activity’ under the EN 14476:2013+A2:2019 standards?

-Why it’s important: Full spectrum virucidal efficacy is the highest tier of the three main levels of virucidal activity defined in European Standard EN 14476 for medical disinfectants.
-It means the product is effective against highly resistant non-enveloped viruses, including poliovirus, adenovirus, murine norovirus and enveloped vaccinia virus.
+Why it’s important: Full spectrum virucidal efficacy is the highest tier of the three main levels of virucidal activity defined in the European Standard EN 14476 for medical disinfectants.
+The test demonstrates that the product is effective against highly resistant non-enveloped viruses (including poliovirus, adenovirus and murine norovirus) and the enveloped vaccinia virus.

 Why it’s important: This is another key test for virucidal activity of handrub products, using norovirus as the test standard pathogen.
 Having a full virucidal pass using EN 14476 as well gives added peace of mind.